neelsmith/hctexts/tut/demo1/parsedCorpus/index.md

 ---
-title: "Demo a parsed corpus"
+title: "A parsed Latin corpus in Scala"
 layout: page
 ---